bocchino/AppleCore/README.md

  - SAVE FILE to save the file to the disk.

-Note that in Virtual ][ this process goes MUCH faster if you select "maximum speed" from the speed control knob on the tool bar.
+Note that in Virtual ][ this process goes _much_ faster if you select "maximum speed" from the speed control knob on the tool bar.

 If you want to compile programs that depend on other AppleCore files